rackerlabs/technical-blog/content/blog/2021/2021-01-07-how-rackspace-uses-cloudendure-to-accelerate-workload-migration-to-aws-part-one/index.md

 as long as they are in the same AWS account as the CloudEndure project.

 The following diagram illustrates AWS Transit Gateway connecting multiple VPCs from different accounts within the same region.
-BY using [AWS Resource Access Manager]( https://aws.amazon.com/ram/) (RAM), you can share Transit Gateway and connect VPCs in different accounts.
+By using [AWS Resource Access Manager]( https://aws.amazon.com/ram/) (RAM), you can share Transit Gateway and connect VPCs in different accounts.
 We recommend that you create a separate CloudEndure project for each AWS account because sharing EC2 images between accounts is a manual process and can significantly impact timelines depending